Clergy & Staff

 The Reverend Deacon Dave Ganter Deacon

-Experiences such as refugee sponsorship during his thirty-plus years as a member of All Saints' Episcopal Church in Johnson City New York helped form Dave's path to becoming a deacon.
+Experiences such as refugee sponsorship during his thirty-plus years as a member of All Saints' Episcopal Church in Johnson City, New York helped form Dave's path to becoming a deacon.
 He completed a clergy formation program organized by Bexley Hall Seminary and the Diocese of Central New York where he was ordained a deacon in 2005.
 He and his wife, Fran, moved to Vermont to be near grandchildren.
 He has served as a deacon at St. Matthew's, Enosburg Falls, and, starting in 2011, at St. James, Essex Junction.
 Education and employment have been in the areas of financial planning, computer programming, and systems integration - mostly with IBM Corporation.
-His main activities at St. James are in the area of outreach and pastoral care.
+His main activities at St. James are in the areas of outreach and pastoral care.
 Dave is active in the Essex-Jericho-Underhill Ecumenical Ministry group that runs the Jericho food shelf.
 His emerging interest is in low cost housing and "Housing First" initiatives.

 Minister of Music